click on photo to go back...

 He also took Civil Aeronautics training in his spare time, and got his Pilot's License for Single Engine Planes, and enjoyed flying as a hobby.
 He also was an ardent hobbyist: modeled in clay, wrote, photographed, did woodwork, interior decorating, collected knives, hunted and camped.

 Howard and Maxine ('Miki') were divorced in 1949, after having been separated for several years.
-He soon after met Lois Hayes, who from 1940-44 worked in radio at small station KWLK in Washington, (jack of all trades), and also was National Traffic Manager at Radio Station KFI in Los Angeles, a station where broadcast many of the NBC radio shows.
+Soon after he met Lois Hayes, who from 1940-44 worked in radio at small station KWLK in Washington, (jack of all trades), and also was National Traffic Manager at Radio Station KFI in Los Angeles, a station where broadcast many of the NBC radio shows.

 Howard also had a nightly poetry show of KFI, where he read poetry and Robert Mitchell played the organ.
 He had begun doing this show in San Francisco, and was asked to reprise it in Los Angeles.
 Called at first Stairway to the Stars, it later became A Joy Forever, from the line of the Keats poem, "A thing of beauty is a joy forever," and it was one of his favorite projects.